ADPH launches new COVID dashboard, dashboard hub

-On Tuesday, the Alabama Department of Public Health launched a new COVID dashboard to help the public keep track of the amount of Pfizer and Moderna vaccines that have been allocated to Alabama and the number of doses administered to Alabamians.
+The Alabama Department of Public Health recently launched a new COVID dashboard to help the public keep track of the amount of Pfizer and Moderna vaccines that have been allocated to Alabama and the number of doses administered to Alabamians.

 Data used to produce this dashboard is updated on Mondays for data reported through the previous Sunday.
 Vaccine administration data is required to be entered by the provider into the Immunization Patient Registry with Integrated Technology (ImmPRINT), Alabama's immunization registry, within 24 hours of the COVID-19 vaccine being administered to the patient.
 Total doses allocated is the cumulative number of COVID-19 vaccine doses recorded as allocated to Alabama in the Centers for Disease Control and Prevention’s (CDC) Vaccine Tracking System (VTrckS) since Dec.
 13 and does not include vaccine doses administered to federal programs in Alabama.